paypal/seif-protocol/README.md

         // Returns the connection properties including the connection id, which
         // is a random number identifying the connection.
-The connection id is
-        // part of the session object and hence can enable ways to identify the
-        // same connection across redirects.
+This can be useful

-        let connectionProperties = connection.seifConnectionProperties();
+        // when initiating parties share the same entity's identity. let connectionProperties = connection.seifConnectionProperties();
         console.log("Connection ID: " + connectionProperties.connectionId);

         // Returns the connection status.
         let status = connection.isStillAlive();
         if (status === true) {
             console.log("Connection is still alive.");